-This question is asked a lot within the I.T world and in this blog I can shed some light on the subject.
-With the introduction of technologies such as virtualisation, the Internet of Things (IoT) and automation, Software defined networking and cloud based services; will these affect the future of IT jobs and take away some of the core every day tasks and responsibilities performed by I.T department?.
+This question is asked a lot within the I.T world and in this blog, I can shed some light on the subject.
+With the introduction of new technologies such as virtualisation, the Internet of Things (IoT) and automation, Software-defined networking and cloud-based services; will these affect the future of IT jobs and take away some of the core everyday tasks and responsibilities performed by the I.T department?.

 So whats in stall for the future of I.T jobs and where to now for these highly trained I.T professionals?

 Just because cloud services such as Azure and Office 365 are becoming more attractive to companies it does not mean the person supporting these systems will not require as much knowledge.
-If you already have knowledge on the on premise equivalent then this will give you a good base knowledge.
-But there is a lot more to know about optimising, maintaining and supporting these cloud based systems.
+If you already have knowledge of the on-premise equivalent then this will give you a good base of knowledge.
+But there is a lot more to know about optimising, maintaining and supporting these cloud-based systems.
 Skills in these areas will eventually be a necessity that all systems admins will need.
 If you have not already then it would be wise to start a certification path down these fields of expertise.

 When it comes to supporting users then this branch of the Systems administrators role will always exist.
 In this new age of the latest technologies and gadgets and a generation of people who grew up with it has resulted in users with more technical knowledge and skills to use these technologies.
 This unfortunately has not made supporting users any easier.
 Users will now have up to 3 devices, demand faster speeds in accessing their data and require connectivity to their systems at all times and from any location.

 The system admin role will never go away.
-As long as there are systems, someone will be required to implement, decommission, manage and support it.
+As long as there are systems, someone will be required to implement, decommission, manage and support them.

 I want to now briefly discuss security as it will affect both the systems and network administrator.
-Cyber crime is a multi billion dollar industry and when you compare that to the Antivirus software industry which is just a multi million dollar industry, it is clear that there is more money being thrown at creating new threats then there is to protect the users and systems that are being targeted.
+Cybercrime is a multi-billion dollar industry and when you compare that to the Antivirus software industry which is just a multi-million dollar industry, it is clear that there is more money being thrown at creating new threats than there is to protect the users and systems that are being targeted.

-With the introduction of software defined networking and intent based networking the future does not look bright for network admins.
+With the introduction of software-defined networking and intent-based networking, the future does not look bright for network admins.
 I am here to tell you that network admins are not going anywhere.
 But…… it will be up to the network admins out there to put in some work though.
-It is time for Cisco professionals to learn network programability through programming languages such as python and Java.
+It is time for Cisco professionals to learn network programmability through programming languages such as python and Java.
 These skills will be necessary by all Network Engineers to assist in writing programs used to control their network environments.

 This is where years and years of networking and CLI knowledge will come into play.
-The normal developer will either not have these skills nor will not be interested in obtaining these skills.
-It will be important to understand in depth, the knowledge of configuring Cisco devices.
-In order to survive as a network administrator and stand out it will be important to simply learn some coding.
+The normal developer will either not have these skills or will not be interested in obtaining these skills.
+It will be important to understand in-depth, the knowledge of configuring Cisco devices.
+In order to survive as a network administrator and stand out, it will be important to simply learn some coding.
 Sounds like hard work but it will be worth it in the end and allow for career longevity.